 Smiths, who used to make watches, clocks and stopwatches in the UK, no longer make watches and clocks (the last one was made in around 1980).
 Smiths had a factory in Cheltenham (watches from here were marked “Made in England”) and (in a joint operation with Ingersoll) another a Wales (these watches were marked “Made in Britain” or “Great Britain”).
 They also appear to have manufactured in Scotland.
 Not all Smiths watches were made in the UK.
 Neither were all Ingersoll watches all made in the UK.
 Smiths Industries also made many more things in their day, such as car instruments and the timer plug pictured below.
 The company still exists today albeit on a much smaller scale concentrating on technology and no longer making consumer goods – https://www.smiths.com

 Timex had a factory in Scotland and possibly elsewhere in the UK (Timex watches made in the UK were marked “Great Britain” or “Made in Great Britain” or “Made in Britain” or similar).
 The Timex Scotland factory closed in 1993.
 Not all Timex products were made in the UK.
+The Sinclair ZX81 and ZX Spectrum computers were also manufactured in Dundee, Scotland, in the now closed Timex factory.
 Modern Timex products are all foreign made.

 Metamec was a manufacturer of domestic clocks founded in 1941, and was based in Dereham, Norfolk, England.
 Mostly they made electric clocks.
 At one point Metamec was the largest clock manufacturer in the UK.
 Metamec went into receivership in December 1984 and was purchased in January 1985 by FKI (Fisher Karpark Industries Ltd), who continued to use the name until 1993.
 The Metamec site in East Dereham was run by Ross Consumer Electronics until its closure in 1994.
 Production may have stopped sometime in the 1980s.
 Some Metamec mechanisms had foreign movements.
 A modern company in Derbyshire now uses the Metamec name, selling clocks made to order.
 They say on their website say that their products are assembled in their own factory, but it does not say that this factory is in the UK, so these clocks might be made and assembled abroad.